 Who Can Participate in a Clinical Trial?

 Depending on the trial guidelines, there are clinical trials for almost anyone.
 However, specific steps have to be taken to join the trial.
-For instance, for children to join a study, their parents or legal guardians must grant permission.
+For instance, their parents or legal guardians must grant permission for children to join a study.
 However, if the child is old enough, they have the option to decline — despite permission given by the parents.